soroushkavousi/DotNetPotion/README.md

 The `ScopedTaskRunner` service allows you to run a task in a new thread within **a new Service Provider scope**.

+2. **SemaphorePool** [\[docs\]](./DotNetPotion/SemaphorePool)

+`SemaphorePool` provides key-based SemaphoreSlim instances for dynamic and reusable thread-locking mechanism, allowing configurable timeouts and logging thresholds to efficiently manage and monitor access to shared resources.

 <br/>

 # Contributing